shicy17/IDO-VFI/README.md

 # IDO-VFI
-This repository is an official implementation of IDO-VFI:
+This repository is an official implementation of IDO-VFI.
 For academic use only.

 ****